KRakeesh04/s1/src/content/docs/fluid-mechanics/11-relative-equilibrium.md

 =c_1
 ```

-Free surface is a plane surface in 3D surface.
+Free surface is a plane surface in 3D.

 ### Inclination with horizontal plane